 Dr Jeremias Prassl.
 Jeremias is a Fellow of St John’s College, Oxford.
 He read Law at Oxford, Paris II (Panthéon-Assas) and Harvard Law School.
 He works in the areas of Employment, Corporate and European Union law, and has recently completed a doctorate on ‘The Notion of the Employer’ at Magdalen College, Oxford.
 In addition to his research on complex corporate structures, particularly those driven by Private Equity investors, Jeremias is currently interested in recent developments in EU internal market law and aspects of domestic and international Civil Aviation Law.
 He has been an Academic Scholar at UBS Investment Bank, and his experience includes stints at the Max Planck Institute for International and Comparative Private Law in Hamburg and at Columbia Law School, New York.
 He has also taught at Renmin University, Beijing, and the Centre for Asia-Pacific Aviation, Mumbai, and has spoken at conferences in the UK, Germany, the Netherlands, France, Italy, Spain, the Dutch Antilles, China and the US.

 Dr Albert Sánchez Graells.
-Albert is Senior Lecturer in Law at the University of Leicester.
-Previously, Albert was Lecturer in European and Commercial Law at the Law Faculty of the Comillas Pontifical University (Madrid, Spain), as well as Director of its Master in International and European Business Law, and until Sep 2013 was Lecturer in Law at the University of Hull specialising in EU Competition Law and EU Public Procurement Law.
+Albert is Senior Lecturer in Law at the University of Bristol Law School.
+Previously, Albert was a Senior Lecturer in Commercial Law at the School of Law of the University of Leicester, and a Lecturer in Law at the University of Hull.
+He specialises in EU Competition Law and EU Public Procurement Law, where he has authored the leading monograph Public Procurement and the EU Competition Rules, 2nd edn (Oxford, Hart, 2015).
 Albert has spent significant research time at the Library of Congress (Washington, USA), the Centre for Competition Law and Policy of the University of Oxford (UK) and the Law Department of the Copenhagen Business School (DK).

 Kim Lane Scheppele.
 Kim is Director of the Program in Law and Public Affairs as well as the Laurance S. Rockefeller Professor of Sociology and International Affairs at Princeton University.
 She has written extensively on the current constitutional crises in Hungary and Romania as well as on the challenges to constitutional democracy posed by anti-terrorism programs after 9/11.
 Her work concentrates on the intersection of constitutional and international law, particularly in constitutional systems under stress.